 NOTE: TYPICAL OPERATION data are obtained from direct measurement or by calculation from published characteristic curves.
 Adjustment of the rf grid voltage to obtain the specified anode current at the specified bias and anode voltages is assumed.
-If this procedure is followed, there will be little variation in output power when the tube is changed, even though there may be some variation in grid current.
+If this procedure is followed, there will be little variation in output power when the tube is changed.